ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 his while.
 Among those who are at all his equals in consequence, he is a very different man from what he is to the less prosperous.
-His pride never deserts him; but with the rich he is liberal-minded, just, sincere, rational, honourable, and perhaps agreeable--allowing something for fortune and figure."
+His pride never deserts him; but with the rich he is liberal-minded, just, sincere, rational, honourable, and perhaps agreeable -- allowing something for fortune and figure."

 The whist party soon afterwards breaking up, the players gathered round